 Quanto deve durare un materasso?
-I segnali che ti dicono quando cambiarlo
+I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 How long should a mattress last?
 The signs that tell you when to replace it

 The answer you find everywhere is "every 7-10 years."
 But is it really that simple?
 No. A cheap mattress can become unusable after 4-5 years, while a quality natural latex mattress can easily last 15-20 years.
 And most importantly: the theoretical lifespan matters less than you think.
-What really matters is recognizing the signs that tell you your mattress has stopped doing its job—even if you've only been using it for six years.
+What really matters is recognizing the signs that tell you your mattress has stopped doing its job — even if you've only been using it for six years.

-Memory foam mattresses: 8-12 years
+Memory Foam Mattresses: 8-12 years

-Natural latex mattresses: 12-20 years
+Natural Latex Mattresses: 12-20 years

-Pocket spring mattresses: 10-15 years
+Pocket Spring Mattresses: 10-15 years

-Traditional spring (Bonell) mattresses: 7-10 years
+Traditional Coil (Bonell) Mattresses: 7-10 years

-Low-density polyurethane foam mattresses—those found under 200-300 euros—have a very limited lifespan.
-The material irreversibly compresses in a short time and quickly loses its support properties.
+Low-density polyurethane foam mattresses — those found under 200-300 euros — have a very limited lifespan.
+The material compresses irreversibly in a short time and quickly loses its support properties.
 Often, those who complain of back pain after a few years have precisely this type of mattress.

 More than looking at the years on the calendar, learn to recognize these signs.
 When you identify two or more, it's time to act.